Frol3z/WeatherController/README.md

 ![stylized_clouds](https://github.com/user-attachments/assets/2f6a96c3-b9c8-4962-bdb3-f27beea8021f)

-This is a work in progress Python plugin for Autodesk Maya 2025 to handle clouds, rain, wind and other atmospheric phenomena.
+This is Python plugin for Autodesk Maya 2025 to make handling clouds, rain, wind and other atmospheric phenomena easier.

 ## How to install
 1) Copy both folders in `C:\Users\<YourUsername>\Documents\maya\2025`